 River City Garden

-The River City Garden is a community garden and sustainability education site on 59 North Front Street in Hudson.
+The River City Garden is a community garden and sustainability education site located on our 59 North Front Street in Hudson.
 Since its launch in 2014, the garden has become a vital community resource for a diverse community of growers and families in the neighborhood.
 Through youth programs and community events, we creatively engage children and teenagers in the skills and methods of growing food, in thinking critically about the impact of global food systems on our communities, and in stepping up as leaders in the development of local sustainable food systems.
 By working to build an intergenerational, multicultural public garden and education site, we give youth the opportunity to engage with gardeners and community members of all ages and from different cultural backgrounds, and to participate in positive and equitable neighborhood development.
 In 2018, with support from the Department of Environmental Conservation, we are launching the North Bay ReGeneration Project, to employ youth in creating and running a greenhouse at the garden.
 Stay tuned!

 Community-building and Systems Change

 We know that in order to truly support the children and teenagers growing up in our city, we have to help shape the conditions necessary for youth to thrive.
 In addition to providing meaningful youth programs, Kite’s Nest is part of a strong network of organizations working to influence and transform the institutions most impacting the lives of kids and families in Hudson.
 Our impact goes far beyond the classroom: we work with local agencies and institutions to address racial inequality and injustice in the child welfare and juvenile justice systems; show up at town meetings and speak on panels; and organize trainings in Restorative Justice and race equity for educators, social service providers, and agency leaders.
 Throughout our community-building and systems change work, we see young people as vital leaders and partners in creating safe, healthy and just communities.
 By supporting the collective leadership of youth to address the root causes of injustice and inequity, together we can transform ourselves and the world around us.